-Taking the solar world by the reigns, the City of Lancaster has entered into numerous forward-thinking one-of-a-kind partnerships with leaders in the alternative energy realm.
+Taking the solar world by the reins, the City of Lancaster has entered into numerous forward-thinking one-of-a-kind partnerships with leaders in the alternative energy realm.
 The revolution began with the City of Lancaster working very closely with eSolar to bring its 20-acre 5 MW Sierra SunTower solar project from conception to completion in just 14 months.
 In August 2009, eSolar proudly held the grand opening of the nation’s only operating solar thermal power tower plant in the United States.

 The movement continued in early 2010 when Los Angeles County Supervisor Michael D. Antonovich invited Lancaster Mayor R. Rex Parris to attend a meeting with China-based technology and manufacturing giant Build Your Dream (BYD), one of the world’s largest suppliers of advanced battery technology.
 Mayor Parris visited BYD’s Solar Village in Shenzhen, China, where he had the opportunity to witness firsthand the company’s commitment to clean energy.
 Upon his return to Lancaster, the Mayor explored ways to utilize BYD’s impressive technology on a residential level.
 Soon afterward, the City facilitated a partnership with KB Home, one of the nation’s premier homebuilders, and BYD to create a never-before-attempted affordable solar energy housing community.
 This project came to fruition on July 13, 2010, with the unveiling of a prototypical modestly priced energy-efficient home designed to generate more power than it uses.
 The grand opening event was held at KB Home’s Alamosa community in West Lancaster.
 Since that time, two additional communities have followed suit within the City.